Sheetsee.js is a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables and maps.

 |sheetsee-core||Included in all builds.
 Has helpful working-with-your-data functions.||Doc|

 |sheetsee-tables||Contains everything you'll need to create a table including sortable columns, pagination and search.||Doc|

 |sheetsee-maps||For making maps with your point, line or polygon spreadsheet data.
-Built on Mapbox.js.||Doc|
+Built with Leaflet.js.||Doc|

-More resources on using Sheetsee.js:
+More resources on using Sheetsee:

 |Building Sheetsee||Tips!||Map Demo||Sheetsee-tables|